God Eater (video game): Gameplay

 Players can upgrade, enhance and craft Blade, Gun, Shield, Upgrade Parts for their God arc using materials primarily found in missions.
 Gods Eater Burst introduces a new equipment part called the Control Unit which bestows different abilities to the user when in Burst Mode depending on the Unit equipped.

 God Eater Resurrection adds new and basic GE2RB updated features.
 Predator Style replaces the previously occupied Control Unit equip slot.
 It introduces a variety of new devouring moves such as various aerial devours, combo devours, step devours.
 Additionally, quick and charged devour can be changed with various other devours unlocked throughout the game.
 These devours can be further enhanced by the addition of various buffs, which are ranked from 1 to 3 depending on how useful they are.
 Devours have ranks too, from 1 to 3.
 The bigger the rank, the longer it takes to devour, but the better the available buffs.
 An updated feature from GE2 allows players the optional use of an Operator in battle, who will notify the player of any newly emerging Aragami and give status updates on players and NPCs in-battle.

 "Personal Abilities" given to the NPC characters (sometimes online players as well) can provide various extra rewards or modify mission rewards.
 Selecting an NPC character's Personal Ability can lead to a small post-mission cut scene giving more details about the characters.
 The updated game also adds four weapons: Charge Spear, Boost Hammer, Shotgun, and Variant Scythe.
 These weapons made their debut in Gods Eater 2 and Gods Eater 2 Rage Burst.
 In total God Eater Resurrection has 14 difficulty ranks: 1-6 are the original God Eater scenario, 7-10 are Gods Eater Burst and 11-14 are the new God Eater Resurrection story arc.
 Included with the game are also two "Predator packs", collections of high difficulty missions.

 Plot

 Setting

-The game is set in a fictional country named New Asian Union (NAU) in the year 2071.
-Civilization has been ravaged by mysterious monsters known as the Aragami.
-The organization Fenrir was founded to exterminate Aragami using weapons called God Arcs, which are made from the cells of Aragami.
-Those who exterminate Aragami are known as God Eaters.
-God Eaters are classified as either old-type (which can only keep their God Arc in gun form or blade form) or new-type (that can switch between gun and blade form).
+The game is set in the year 2071, in a world where civilization has been devastated by mysterious monsters known as the Aragami.
+The organization Fenrir, which had existed prior to the Aragami Outbreak in the early 2050s, rose to prominence after discovering the existence of Oracle Cells, the building blocks of Aragami.
+Using weapons called God Arcs, made from the cells of Aragami, Fenrir's Anti-Aragami Punitive Force, known as God Eaters, battle to exterminate the Aragami threat.
+The story is primarily set in the former Greater Tokyo Area.
+God Eaters are classified as either old-type, which can only keep their God Arc in gun form or blade form, or new-type, which can switch between gun and blade form.